mahdiatubly/Full_DevOps_RoadMap/Networking.md

 - In Windows, you can view the DNS servers using ipconfig /all.
 In Linux, the DNS server addresses are recorded in /etc/resolv.conf

 - Multicast groups are established at layer 3 by protocols such as Internet Group Management Protocol (IGMP).
 IGMP snooping means the switch reads IGMP messages and can determine if the host on an access port or one or more hosts in a VLAN have joined a multicast group.
 Multicast traffic is filtered from ports and VLANs that have no hosts participating in the multicast group.

+- In IPv6 The first 3 bits (001) indicate that the address is within the global scope.The next 45 bits are allocated in a hierarchical manner to regional registries and from them to ISPs and end users.
+The next 16 bits identify site-specific subnet addresses.
+The final 64 bits are the interface ID.

+- In IPv6 Link local addresses span a single subnet (they are not forwarded by routers).
+In IPv6, an interface must always be configured with a link local address.
+One or more routable addresses can be assigned to the interface in addition to the link local address.

+- The Neighbor Discovery (ND) protocol performs some of the functions on an IPv6 network that ARP and ICMP perform under IPv4.
+The main functions of ND are:
+1. Address autoconfiguration-Enables a host to configure IPv6 addresses for its interfaces automatically and detect whether an address is already in use on the local network, by using neighbor solicitation (NS) and neighbor advertisement (NA) messages.
+2. Prefix discovery-Enables a host to discover the known network prefixes that have been allocated to the local segment.
+This facilitates next-hop determination (whether a packet should be addressed to a local host or a router).
+Prefix discovery uses router solicitation (RS) and router advertisement (RA) messages.
+3. Local address resolution-Allows a host to discover other nodes and routers on the local network (neighbors).
+This process also uses neighbor solicitation (NS) and neighbor advertisement (NA) messages.
+4. Redirection-Enables a router to inform a host of a better route to a particular destination.

+- stateless address autoconfiguration (SLAAC)(IPv6) == DHCP (IPv4)

+- Error messaging-ICMPv6 supports the same sort of destination unreachable and time exceeded messaging as ICMPv4.
+One change is the introduction of a Packet Too Big class of error.
+Under IPv6, routers are no longer responsible for packet fragmentation and reassembly, so the host must ensure that they fit in the MTUs of the various links used.

+-  Tunneling can be used to deliver IPv6 packets across an IPv4 network.
+Tunneling means that IPv6 packets are inserted into IPv4 packets and routed over the IPv4 network to their destination.
+Routing decisions are based on the IPv4 address until the packets approach their destinations, at which point the IPv6 packets are stripped from their IPv4 carrier packets and forwarded according to IPv6 routing rules.
+This carries a high protocol overhead and is not nearly as efficient as operating dual stack hosts.

+-  Generic Routing Encapsulation (GRE).
+GRE allows a wide variety of Network layer protocols to be encapsulated inside virtual point-to-point links.
+This protocol has the advantage that because it was originally designed for IPv4, it is considered a mature mechanism and can carry both v4 and v6 packets over an IPv4 network.